Can I Get Workers Comp for COPD?

 But even though you know that your occupation caused your COPD, the Workers Comp Insurer may try to deny that the COPD is work related.
 They may try to claim that the COPD was due to smoking, or exposure to second-hand smoke, previous employment, or even home conditions such as a fireplace or automotive exhaust.

-Do I Need a Lawyer to Get Workers Comp for COPD?
+Why You May Need a Lawyer to Get Workers Comp for COPD

 As you can see, proving that your COPD was caused by your job can be difficult and even exhausting – especially when the Insurance Company is fighting you tooth and nail.
 An experienced Workers Comp lawyer can knows how to handle problematic Insurers, and how to submit your medical records and documentation, to get your Workers Comp claim approved.